This is such a common problem, yet it baffles so many people.

 What can be done about loose stones?

-There are lots of reasons why your Diamonds or Gemstones would loosen.
-The main reason is bumping it!
+There are a lot of reasons why your diamonds or gemstones would loosen.
+The main reason is bumping it.
 All it takes is one good whack and your stones can loosen.

-Why?
-Because the prongs and head and mounting that are holding in your Diamonds are softer than the Diamond itself.
-So if you bump your stone, the Diamond normally won’t give, but the Mounting will!
+This is because the prongs and head and mounting that are holding in your diamonds are softer than the diamond itself.
+So if you bump your stone, the diamond normally won’t give, but the mounting will.

 A little bump can cause your prongs to bend, channels to loosen, or mountings to crack.
 The fact is:

-Now, let’s take a closer look at those Prongs.
 Bent prongs are one of the biggest reasons why stones loosen up.
-Prongs are the thin, little posts that hold your Stone securely into the Mounting.
-It doesn’t take much to bend your Prongs, or get your Prongs caught on a sweater or shirt and pull them up or snap them off!
+Prongs are the thin, little posts that hold your stone securely into the mounting.
+It doesn’t take much to bend these prongs, or get the Prongs caught on a sweater or shirt and pull them up or snap them off.

-A lot of times Jewelers have to Microscope or Loupe Rings and Mountings just to see these little fractures and cracks in the prongs.
+A lot of times jewelers have to microscope or loupe the rings and mountings just to see these little fractures and cracks in the prongs.
 Some people get real lucky that their prongs didn’t break off.
-Or should I say, their Diamond got lucky!
+Or should I say, their diamond got lucky.